gaurankgoyal/Redis-Cluster-Docker-Compose/README.md

 sh run.sh CREATE
 ```

-it will start a redis cluster with 3 master and 3 slave node in data sharding mode.
+It will start a redis cluster with 3 master and 3 slave node in data sharding mode.

+## Destroy Cluster
-in order to destroy cluster use
+In order to destroy cluster run the below command

 ```sh run.sh DESTROY```